 - Perform about ten lunges on every side.

-c) Lateral lunges exercises
+c) Lateral Lunges

 A lateral lunge is also helpful for your thigh muscles, besides your glutes and hamstrings.
 This is how you can perform lateral lunges: